Table of Contents

 8) Finished Basement

 This is usually a bonus.
-A finished basement can mean more space, while an unfinished basement can mean developing exactly what you want at a later time.
+For example, a finished basement can mean more space, while an unfinished basement can mean developing precisely what you want at a later time.

 9) Would Be Nice Items